cortexlabs/cortex/docs/applications/resources/data-types.md

 Ambiguous input types are also supported, and are represented by joining feature types with `|`.
 For example, `INT_FEATURE|FLOAT_FEATURE` indicates that either a feature of type `INT_FEATURE` or a feature of type `FLOAT_FEATURE` may be used an the input.
 Any two or more feature types may be combined in this way (e.g. `INT_FEATURE|FLOAT_FEATURE|STRING_FEATURE` is supported).
 All permutations of ambiguous types are valid (e.g. `INT_FEATURE|FLOAT_FEATURE` and `FLOAT_FEATURE|INT_FEATURE` are equivalent).

 In addition, an input type may be a list of features.
-To denote this, use any of these types in a length-one list.
+To denote this, use any of the supported input feature types in a length-one list.
 For example, `[INT_FEATURE]` represents a list of integer features; `[INT_FEATURE|FLOAT_FEATURE]` represents a list of integer or float features.

 Note: `[INT_FEATURE]` is not equivalent to `INT_LIST_FEATURE`: the former denotes a list of integer features, whereas the latter denotes a single feature which contains a list of integers.

 ## Value types

-These are valid types for all values (aggregator args, aggregator output types, transformer args, and constants).
+These are valid types for all values (e.g. aggregator args, aggregator output types, transformer args, constants).

 * `INT`
 * `FLOAT`